PorfirioTramontana/STVR2020/README.md

 The open source apps included in the experiment presented in the paper have been manually instrumented in order to allow the automatic measure of the source code branch coverage.

-The source code of the instrumented source code cis in the folder called SourceCode
+The source code of the instrumented source code cis in the folder called InstrumentedSourceCode